mlinreallife/blog/content/posts/press_review_6.md

 title: "Issue 6: Past, present and, future of AI and ML"
 date: 2020-11-09T07:01:10+02:00
 draft: true
-description: This week, I'm sharing with you some resources I recently read about the past, present and, possible future of AI and ML.
+description: This week, I'm sharing some resources I recently read about the past, present and, possible future of AI and ML.
+What have we done with AI?
+What can we do?
+And what can we hope we will be able to do?
 ---

 <!-- Begin Mailchimp Signup Form -->